 Are older people aware that inappropriate footwear may cause fall?
 Do you know the features of safe footwear?

 Falls in older adults are common and may result in serious injuries.
-Although there are many causes of fall, trip-related falls are often linked to inappropriate footwear.
+Although there are many causes, trip-related falls are often linked to inappropriate footwear.

-Inappropriate footwear refers to footwear with unsafe features as well as footwear of incorrect size.
-Previous studies indicated that many falls were associated with shoes that have one or more of these features: too big, poor grip, poor support, no fastening.
+Inappropriate footwear refers to footwear with unsafe features and footwear of incorrect size.
+Previous studies indicated that many falls were associated with shoes with one or more of these features: too big, poor grip, poor support, and no fastening.

-For convenience, some people prefer to wear slippers, or socks without shoes, or go bare footed when they are indoor.
+For convenience, some people prefer to wear slippers or socks without shoes or go barefoot indoors.
 Unfortunately, these habits are also associated with fall incidences.

 Recent Irish study on elderly’s footwear

-To find out the habitual footwear of old folks, an investigation was carried out at a geriatric day care centre of an Irish hospital.
+An investigation was carried out at an Irish hospital’s geriatric daycare centre to find out the habitual footwear of old folks.
 The researchers recruited 111 patients and recorded measurements of their feet, shoe size, shoe type and their preferred footwear at home.

 The authors remarked, “Most participants were wearing footwear that could be described as inappropriate as it was either ill-fitting or had unsafe features.
 We found a high number of older people to be wearing footwear larger than recommended on both feet.
 This is consistent with previous studies in older populations.
 This may put these individuals at risk of trip-related falls.
 Furthermore, the majority of participants were wearing footwear with several unsafe features …”